B3STM1N/Classical-Mechanics/Air Resistance/Quadratic Air Resistance.md

-#physics/classical-physics/mechanics

 It is time, we have dealt with linear air resistance for a while now, and we've even developed some pretty good equations to describe an object's range and trajectory.
 However, working in mechanics we are not just concerned with extremely small or slow objects, we are oftentimes interested in the movement of large objects that are subject to much more air resistance.
+Before, we described linear air resistance to be\
+$\vec{f}=-b\vec{v}$\
+but now it is\
+$\vec{f}=-cv^{2}\hat{v}$\
-Before, we described linear air resistance to be $\vec{f} = -b \vec{v}$, but now it is $\vec{f} = -cv^{2}\hat{v}$, where $\hat{v}$ is our unit vector for the velocity $v$.
-Like before for a projectile there are only really two forces, hence by Newton's second law we have $$ m \dot{v} = m\vec{g} - \vec{f}
+where $\hat{v}$ is our unit vector for the velocity $v$.
+Like before for a projectile there are only really two forces, hence by Newton's second law we have
+$$m\dot{v}=m\vec{g}-\vec{f}$$
-$$and just like before, we are going to separate this into two equations and solve for both.
+and just like before, we are going to separate this into two equations and solve for both.
 But to briefly point this out, this is a *nonlinear differential equation* and unlike our nice linear drag, this is going to be a bit rougher.
 Inevitably, we will find that we can only solve these equations numerically and not analytically, this is another blow to our egos.
 However, first thing first, vertical and horizontal quadratic drag.

 # Horizontal Drag with Quadratic Drag

 Like what we did for linear air resistance, we shall begin by having an object move horizontally and being subject to quadratic drag.
 For a visual representation, think of a cyclist coasting to a stop of a flat road, neglecting all other forces beyond just the air resistance.
-Thus, we can describe our forces as $$ m \dot{v}_{x} = -cv^{2}
+Thus, we can describe our forces as
+$$m\dot{v}_{x} = -cv^{2}$$
-$$or $m \frac{dv}{dt} = -cv^{2}$.
-We will solve this via the separation of variables technique, where if you are a mathematician, avert your eyes. $$
+or $m \frac{dv}{dt} = -cv^{2}$.
+We will solve this via the separation of variables technique, where if you are a mathematician, avert your eyes.
+$$
 \begin{array}
  \\
 \frac{dv}{v^{2}} = -cm\;dt \\